crodriguez1a/ml-questions-daily/docs/index.md

 ## [Day 17](#day17)

-Which of these are true about p-vaue:
+Which of these are true about p-value?

 - A) It can be defined as the probability of obtaining test results at least as extreme as the results actually observed
 - B) It represents how likely it is to get a particular result when the null hypothesis is assumed to be true.